livingstonlarus/livingstonlarus.github.io/otobotto/paper/4-architecture-overview.md

 Finally, **Human-in-the-Loop (HITL)** integration points allow human engineers or managers to oversee and guide the process.
 In Fig. 1, HITL is connected to Strategic Objectives and Milestones – meaning humans might review or adjust the objectives and validate milestone completion criteria – and also connected to the agent network (enabling on-demand consultation or approval for certain changes).
 This shows that while the AI swarm handles day-to-day development autonomously, humans set the high-level direction and can intervene for critical decisions or quality gates.

-### 4.1 Orchestration Layer
+### 4.1 Vision-Driven Development and Orchestration

+At the heart of Ōtobotto is a fundamental principle of **Vision-Driven Development** that guides all system operations.
+Unlike traditional AI coding assistants that respond to incremental prompts or requirements, Ōtobotto operates under the guidance of a comprehensive high-level vision and explicit objectives that cascade through all development activities.
+This approach ensures that even as multiple agents work independently on different aspects of the system, they remain aligned with overarching goals and maintain architectural coherence.

+The **AI Project Lead** agent plays a critical role in this process by:
+- Translating product vision and business requirements into technical objectives and architectural considerations
+- Maintaining a "North Star" that all development activities align with, preventing feature drift or disjointed implementations
+- Continuously evaluating system evolution against vision to ensure all components serve the intended purpose
+- Providing context and rationale for technical decisions that other agents can reference
+- Prioritizing activities based on their strategic value to the overall vision rather than tactical expediency

+This vision-centric approach fundamentally transforms how AI generates code: rather than optimizing for isolated functionality, each agent understands how its contribution fits into the broader system and its purpose.
+This enables autonomous development that doesn't merely produce working code, but creates coherent systems aligned with business objectives.

-At the heart of Ōtobotto is the **Orchestration Layer**, which serves as the coordination hub for all agents.
+Supporting this vision-driven approach is the **Orchestration Layer**, which serves as the coordination hub for all agents.
 Importantly, this layer is *not* a single monolithic "manager" agent issuing commands in a strict top-down fashion.
 Instead, the orchestration layer implements a **decentralized protocol** that allows agents to communicate and synchronize while an orchestrator agent facilitates planning.
 The orchestrator agent can be thought of as a project lead that **plans tasks, delegates work, and merges results**, but the system is designed such that even if the orchestrator is working on one part of the plan, other agents can still collaborate among themselves (for instance, two developer agents might review each other's code while the orchestrator focuses on scheduling).

 Concretely, the Orchestration Layer consists of: (a) an **Orchestrator Agent** (often a specialized LLM like an advanced planning model) that interprets project objectives and current status to create or adjust a project plan; (b) a set of coordination mechanisms like event queues, task boards, and messaging channels that agents use to signal completion of tasks or request input; and (c) a global "clock" or cycle system that synchronizes rounds of planning and integration (though agents operate asynchronously for the most part, periodic sync points ensure consistency, much like sprint boundaries in Agile).